SwipedOn Visitor Management Sytem

 Receptionists often perform several administrative tasks, from receiving visitors and answering phone calls, to scheduling appointments for clients and customers.
 These administrative tasks often require the use of different hardware and software.
 Many receptionists are already expected to have previous experience using phone systems, printers, copiers, and familiarity with MS Word and Excel.
 In a world where agile hybrid working arrangements are commonplace, and businesses are beginning to digitise the sign in process for visitors and employees, it's more important than ever that your receptionist has the skills to quickly get to grip with digital software.

 Knowing industry-specific software can be a big advantage as well.
 For example, knowing how to operate a workplace sign in system to streamline the day-to-day workplace sign ins for visitors and employees, book car parks, company vehicles, desks and more.
-Having prior experience with applications like Calendly or Google Calendar to schedule meetings for key staff members can be very useful.5 Skills Every Receptionist Needs in 2023: Strong technology skills for a receptionist
+Having prior experience with applications like Calendly or Google Calendar to schedule meetings for key staff members can be very useful skills for receptionists.

 While it’s hard to predict which technologies and tools will be necessary in the future, key receptionist skills include adaptability and the ability to learn how to use new software applications.
 If you or your receptionist or team of receptionists lack strong technology skills, it’s important to express a willingness to learn new things and be open to trying new tools.